• Skip to main content

 The solution?
 Winterlicious.

-Taking place January 27 to February 9 for 2023, Winterlicious is a long-running food fest gives hungry patrons a chance to fuel up at some of the city’s best restaurants at a reasonable price.
+What is it?
+Winterlicious is a long-running food fest that gives hungry patrons a chance to fuel up at some of the city’s best restaurants at a reasonable price.

 Meals are prix fixe, meaning you pay a set price for a set menu, and many restaurants offer both lunch and dinner.